enso-org/enso/docs/language-server/protocol-language-server.md

   symbol: String;

   /**
-   * The list of re-exports.
+   * The list of modules that re-export the suggestion.
+Modules are ordered
+   * from the least to most nested.
    */
   exports: Export[];
 }